 Image credit: thecreativityexchange.com

-There’s something very sexy about the edge-to-edge lines of a horizontal fence.
+I don’t know if it’s just me, but I’ve always found the edge-to-edge lines of a horizontal face very sexy.
 It’s where urban modernism meets the traditional feel of classic wood.
 Dive into other satisfying horizontal fence ideas on thecreativityexchange.com.

 Image credit: farmfoodfamily.com

-The intriguing layout of this horizontal fence is all about a staggered back-to-front type of construction, creating a magnificent, double-sided pattern for you to enjoy.
+The intriguing layout of this horizontal fence is all about a staggered back-to-front type of construction, creating a magnificent, double-sided pattern that I personally love to look at.
 Learn how to combine this design with potted plants, flowers, and the beauty of natural wood at farmfoodfamily.com.

 Tall & Discreet